bvz2000/use/README.md

 There is no limit to the number of environmental variables you can set or modify in a single use command.
 The above example was incredibly simple.
 It could easily have included setting ten or more variables via a single use command, and that would offer very fine control over the functionality of your tool under different circumstances.

 # Additional commands:
-In addition to the previously mentioned "use" command, there are also the following 3 additional commands:
+In addition to the previously mentioned "use" command, there are also the following commands:

 `used` - Displays a list of the currently "used" packages in the current shell.